Archaic globalization: Modern globalization

 The modern form of globalization began to take form during the 19th century.
 The evolving beginnings of this period were largely responsible for the expansion of the West, capitalism and imperialism backed up by the nation-state and industrial technology.
 This began to emerge during the 1500s, continuing to expand exponentially over time as industrialization developed in the 18th century.
 The conquests of the British Empire and the Opium Wars added to the industrialization and formation of the growing global society because it created vast consumer regions.

 World War I is when the first phase of modern globalization began to take force.
 It is said by VM Yeates that the economic forces of globalization were part of the cause of the war.
 Since World War I, globalization has expanded greatly.
 The evolving improvements of multinational corporations, technology, science, and mass media have all been results of extensive worldwide exchanges.
-In addition, institutions such as the World Bank, the World Trade Organization and many international telecommunication companies have also shaped modern globalization.
+In addition, institutions such as the World Bank, the World Trade Organization and multiple international telecommunication companies have also shaped modern globalization.
 The World Wide Web has also played a large role in modern globalization.
 The Internet provides connectivity across national and international borders, aiding in the enlargement of a global network.